-Vaughan's Heritage Conservation Districts include the historic villages of Kleinburg / Nashville, Maple, Woodbridge and Thornhill.
-The Official Plan recognizes and protects cultural heritage resources and promotes the maintenance and development of an appropriate setting within, around and adjacent to all such resources.
-The role of the streetscape in a Heritage Conservation District is to support landscape and built form character, support viable social and economic use, and to increase awareness of the cultural heritage and its significance.
+Vaughan's Heritage Conservation Districts include the historic villages of Kleinburg-Nashville, Maple, Woodbridge and Thornhill.
+The Official Plan recognizes and conserves cultural heritage resources and promotes the maintenance and development of an appropriate setting within, around and adjacent to all such resources.